marybishopgit/AfricanWomenLit/creative01.md

 >####  :books: The Chicken
-> Last year I was doing a creative writing course and was asked to write a short story.
+> Last year, in a creative writing course, I was asked to write a short story.
-> I had no inspiration to write it in the middle of the afternoon with lots of people around.
-It was a good exercise to try to put words on paper almost out of the blue.
-The chicken came out as something totally unexpected, even for me.
-I collected some images in my memory: houses, grandparents, family, love.
+> I had no inspiration to write it in a room with lots of people around.
+It was a good exercise to try to put words on paper almost out of the blue. *The chicken* came out as something totally unexpected, even for me.
+I collected some images in my memory: houses, grandparents, family, children, love.
-> The word reconciliation came out clear as I started talking about family as a big concept.
-And children always, or almost always, play this rolre within families.
+> The word reconciliation came out clear as I started talking about family.
+And children always, or almost always, play this role within families.
 That's how I started writing *The Chicken*, and I hope to revisit this short story one day.

-In December, a few days before Christmas,Gary visited Grandma’s house.
+In December, a few days before Christmas, Gary visited Grandma’s house.
 He asked the old woman for something quite weird for a boy of his age.
 Granny listened to the boy and asked him to explain what he meant to make sure she understood it.
 Her grandson, a ten-year-old boy arriving from the US, asked for such a simple thing.
 How could a boy raised in Washington D.C., a neighbor of Barack Obama, come up with an idea like that?
 Though Gary’s desire was a surprise for her, the boy conquered the old woman’s heart when he said to